Albies’ 3-run homer sends Braves past Reds in 11th inning

 The Braves didn’t trail until Barnhart’s single.
 Guillermo Heredia hit an early two-run homer off Wade Miley, and Austin Riley doubled in a pair of runs for Atlanta.

-Touki Toussaint pitched five-plus innings for the Braves, who began the day one game behind first-place Philadelphia in the NL East.
-Toussaint allowed four hits and two runs with three walks and five strikeouts.
+Touki Toussaint pitched five-plus innings for the Braves.
+He allowed four hits and two runs with three walks and five strikeouts.

 Atlanta has won seven of eight.
-Cincinnati, which began the day in second place and seven games back in the NL Central, has lost three straight after winning five in a row.
+Cincinnati, eight games behind Milwaukee in the NL Central, has lost three straight after winning five in a row.

 The Braves led 1-0 in the first.
 Albies, who was 2 for 18, singled and advanced to second on a walk to Jorge Soler.
 Albies scored on Riley’s double, but Soler ran through third base coach Ron Washington’s stop sign and was thrown out at the plate.